codeigniter4/CodeIgniter4/user_guide_src/source/libraries/sessions.rst

 .. literalinclude:: sessions/040.php

-If you'd rather not do all of this by hand, you can use the ``session:migration`` command from the cli to generate a migration file for you::
+If you'd rather not do all of this by hand, you can use the ``make:migration --session`` command from the cli to generate a migration file for you::

-  > php spark session:migration
+  > php spark make:migration --session
   > php spark migrate

 This command will take the **sessionSavePath** and **sessionMatchIP** settings into account